sudozid/blockeddomaincheck/README.md

 My script matches the regex to in the format "\<iframe src\=\"http\:\/\/.*:8080\/webadmin\/deny\/index\.php" to the one found on the blocked page to check if site is blocked

-The script is set to check top 1 million sites by Alexa from the url http://downloads.majestic.com/majestic_million.csv
+The script is set to check top 1 million sites by Alexa from the url http://downloads.majestic.com/majestic_million.csv Make sure that this file is in same folder as the python script

-However, you can remove the CSV part all together and have it just read from a text file if you want
+However, you can remove the CSV part all together and have it just read from a text file if you want.

 Output file snippet: